Skip to main content

 17 mentions Positive Neutral Negative

-• “Seriously though, take a look at the FPS space and this game stands out as a unique entry, and despite being single player, there is some replay value between the horde mode and the different ways you can approach levels.”
+• “Seriously though, take a look at the FPS space and this game stands out among them as a unique entry.
+Despite being single player, there is some replay value between the horde mode and the different ways you can approach levels.”

 • “Replayability for the campaign itself is limited, but the holdout mode appears to be where long-term potential truly lies.”